Monofascia/SimpleETL-NiFi/README.md

 16. Open in browser Dremio (http://localhost:9047/)
 17. Upload your dataset just created *mockaroo0.json*
 18. Go to SQL runner section and paste the content of the file dremio_history.sql
+    - Keep an eye on line 16.
+Since I have a date column, I partitioned it based on YEAR().
+Partition is based on this column.
+If yours is different, please adapt the script.
-19. Select context _nessi-main_
+20. Select context _nessi-main_
-20. Run lines from 11 to 28
+21. Run lines from 11 to 28
-21. Run SELECT * .. (line 31)
+22. Run SELECT * .. (line 31)
-22. Run SELECT * .. (line 32)
+23. Run SELECT * .. (line 32)
-23. Go to Jobs section and open in a new panel the first two results (runs at points 22 and 21)
+24. Go to Jobs section and open in a new panel the first two results (runs at points 22 and 21)
-24. Analyze them
+25. Analyze them